empress007/Walmart-sales-sql-analysis/README.md

 9. Which day of the week has the best avg ratings?
 10. Which day of the week has the best average ratings per branch?

-### 🧹 Data Cleaning
+## 🧹 Data Cleaning

 To ensure accurate analysis, several data cleaning steps were taken:

-I started by remaning my table and columns to ensure consistency
+I started by renaming my table and columns to ensure consistency.

 I renamed table name from `walmartsalesdata.csv` to walmart_sales_data
 ```sql